UD-Designs-Lab/befriend-rails/README.md

 # BefriendRails

 The app is in development stage.
-To report an bug or suggest a feature please feel free to [create an issue(s)](https://github.com/UD-Designs-Lab/befriend-rails/issues/new)
+To report a bug or suggest a feature please feel free to [create an issue(s)](https://github.com/UD-Designs-Lab/befriend-rails/issues/new)

 # Getting Started